zense/IIITB-StudentKit/docs/faq.md

 15. **What is the system in IIIT Bangalore for washing clothes (students)?**

-  There are 3 ways to get your laundry done:
+  There are 4 ways to get your laundry done:
-  1. Wash yourself (separate washing areas are available, machines are not) and hang them in the washing areas and iron them in the ironing areas.
+  1. Wash yourself (separate washing areas are available) and hang them in the washing areas and iron them in the ironing areas.
   2. Laundry Anna (Laundry Services): Collects clothes at a price per Kg.
 You can choose what type of washing you want to be done.
 This is the most preferred method of laundry.
 Follows the schedule of TTS (Tuesday/Thursday/Saturday)
   3. Dhobhi/Washerman: This costs a little bit lesser than Laundry Anna's services and is similar to Laundry Anna.
 Laundry Anna is preferred over Washerman because it is more systematic/organised.
+  4. Washing Machines: Installed during early 2020, there are five washing machines at the men's hostel and two at the women's.
+There also is a drier for each (pay and use).
+You are given a smart card and 12 washes per semester.
+Upon reaching the limit of 12, you can pay an amount for every wash after.

 16. **Are there any hotels nearby or will the accommodations be available in the college for parents?**